emhart/website/source/_posts/2012-08-06-esa-and-twitter-sunday.markdown

 categories: [twitter, text mining]
 ---

 In 2007 at ESA I and two other people were using twitter.
 Back then I didn't understand it and had to ask what hashtags were.
 I gave up on twitter until 2010 and now with a new handle I think I finally get it.
 One of my favorite things to do with twitter is text mine it.
 So here's a word cloud of the 745 tweets with the #ESA2012 tag from Sunday.
-Clearly Jane Lubchenco and the plenary sessions were on lots of people's minds.
+Clearly Jane Lubchenco and the plenary sessions were on lots of people's minds. <!-- more -->

 <ul class="thumbnails">
   <li class="span3">